A Planting Guide for Bare-root Deciduous Trees

 Now put back the rest of the soil, firming it gently down.
-Make sure the soil is not sloping away from the tree, but is flat, so that when you water it will stay around the tree, not run away.
+Make sure the soil is not sloping away from the tree, but is flat.
+This will ensure that when you water it, it will stay around the tree, not run away.
 Some gardeners like to make a low wall of soil around the tree, at a spot about twice the diameter of the root area, to retain water.
 This is a fine thing to do, but not absolutely necessary.
 Put a layer of organic material over the root area, about two inches deep and then water the whole area thoroughly.

 Planting in Clay and Wet Soils

 If you have heavy, clay soil that stays wet for long periods, there is a special trick to planting which will help your tree establish itself better.
 Rake some of the soil from the edges of your planting area into the center, to build a slightly-raised mound.
 Plant your tree on this mound so that the final surface of the soil after planting is above the surrounding area.
 This will help water to drain away around the roots until your tree adapts to the location.
 You should still use mulch over the roots.